Michael Anderson

 Minnesota English Language Program

 Darren LaScotte holds an MA in TESOL and a PhD in Second Language Education from the University of Minnesota.
 Darren has taught courses in English, French, and language teacher education since 2011, and he has authored several books and research articles on language teaching and learning.
-For hobbies, Darren enjoys reading, biking, and going on walks with his dog, Xander.
+For hobbies, Darren enjoys cooking and long-distance running.

 Annie Marrin